Temitope-Portfolio/Predictive-models/README.md

 # Data Analysis for Predicting Wine Quality

 ### Overview
-A python project I am working on with a case study that predicts wine quality, in this case, red wine.
+A python project I worked on with a case study that predicts wine quality, in this case, red wine.
 I am working on this project using python on Jupyter notebook.

 ### Goal